 My goal is to develop technology and data-driven processes & tools that protect critical systems and allow users of these technologies, whether clinicians or energy grid operators, to focus on what they are experts on rather than worry about security.

-Before Tufts, I wore a number of different hats in a vareity of industries.
-I spent six years working in various positions related to data science.
-I have experience in capital markets (specifically healthcare), defense, and politics.
-Some highlights include: co-founding a startup that developed technology for the Department of Defense, working at a hedge fund as a quantitative analyst, helping political campaigns with digital analytics and coordinating the cybersecurity for a presidential campaign.
-In addition to working in technical roles, I spent time helping organisations use data science to make business decisions and technical teams to meet the demands of business users.
+Before Tufts, I wore sveral different hats in a vareity of industries.
+I've spent the past decade working in various positions related to behavioral science.
+I have experience in capital markets, defense, and politics.
+Some highlights include: co-founding a startup that developed technology augmenting situational awareness for Army Special Forces, studying portfolio manager behavior at a prominent hedge fund (before joining a portfolio team), helping political campaigns with digital analytics, and coordinating the cybersecurity for a presidential campaign.

 I was born in New York City but grew up in London.
 My undergraduate degree was in Government with a focus on International Financial Regulation from Georgetown; I looked at the implementation of Basel II/III in the EU and the proliferation of US-originated instruments in the European debt market.
 I still enjoy the occasional discussion about capital requirements and bank liquidity.
 I highly recommend The Ascent of Money by Niall Ferguson on the history of money and banking.

 Since leaving politics as a job, I have continued to stay active in civic affairs and have worked as a poll worker for several election cycles.
 I enjoy going outdoors and unique adventures!
 Some highlights include: doing an ice skating marathon in Finland twice, winning the Hoffman Trophy at Intercollegiate Offshore Regatta my final year of university, and backpacking two sections of the Appalachian Trail.
 I also enjoy wine and finding the perfect pairing for any occasion, and I've been working towards becoming a Certified Sommelier.